Pan Am Flight 841: Flight

 When Vaughn refused to reroute the flight from Saigon to Hanoi, Bình wrote a second note spattered with his own blood.
 The second note read "This indicates how serious I am about being taken to Hanoi."
 Vaughn confronted Bình in the cabin and observed a foil-wrapped package that Bình said contained a bomb.
 Bình was also armed with a long knife.
 Vaughn also spoke with another passenger on the flight, W.H.
-Mills, whom he knew to be a retired San Francisco police officer, advising him that he might require his assistance to overcome the hijacker and returning the officer's .357 magnum handgun that had been stored in the cockpit for safekeeping during the flight.
+Mills, whom he knew to be a retired San Francisco police officer, advising him that he might require his assistance to overcome the hijacker and returning the officer's Smith & Wesson .357 Magnum revolver that had been stored in the cockpit for safekeeping during the flight.

 Vaughn landed at Saigon's Tan Son Nhut Airport under the pretext of needing to refuel the aircraft.
 After landing, Vaughn walked back to the cabin to speak with the hijacker again.
 Bình, highly agitated, threatened to detonate his bomb unless the aircraft immediately departed for Hanoi.
 Claiming to have trouble understanding Bình's speech, Vaughn encouraged Bình to lean closer.
 When he did so, Vaughn restrained Bình in a choke hold and he and two passengers knocked the package from Bình's hand and pinned him to the floor.
 Vaughn signalled Mills, who shot Bình five times, killing him.
 Vaughn then carried Bình's body to the rear exit of the aircraft and threw it onto the tarmac.
 The 135 surviving passengers and 17 crew members evacuated the aircraft.
-The only reported injury other than the death of the hijacker was that of a U.S. Air Force lieutenant colonel, a passenger on the flight, who broke his leg exiting via the inflated evacuation chute.
+The only reported injury other than the death of the hijacker was that of a U.S. Air Force Lieutenant Colonel, a passenger on the flight, who broke his leg exiting via the inflated evacuation chute.
 The plane took off hours later for Hong Kong to have its evacuation gear repaired.